rishitsahu/translate-server/README.md

 1. As and when index.js is run on the command prompt a connection is created with the database and a new database is created named translate_data, a table is created in the database named translations with four fields namely src_lang (source language), target_lang, text (input), translation (output) and the server with the specified port number starts.

-2.Now the user is required to provide the query in a browser in the above mentioned format.
+2. Now the user is required to provide the query in a browser in the above mentioned format.

 3. Firstly query is routed to cacheMiddleware.
 If the same the input fields matches with already present data in the database, translation along with the source language, target language and the text is fetched else it is routed to smartCache.